'Is This Angelina Jolie?!' Nadine Njeim Hailed For Her Performance in '2020' Series | Al Bawaba

 Lebanese actress Nadine Njeim is the leading actress in 2020 series, starring next to Qusai Khouli and Ramy Ayyash.

-Njeim plays the role of Captain Sama, while Qusai Khouli plays Safi, the head of a drug dealing gang, and pop star Ramy Ayyash appears as a guest of honor as a police officer.
+Njeim plays the role of Captain Sama, while Qusai Khouli plays Safi, the head of a drug dealing gang, and pop star Ramy Ayyash appears as a guest of honor playing the role of a police officer.

-Nadine Njeim was praised by viewers for her "improving" performance in 2020.
+Nadine Njeim was praised by viewers for her "improved" performance in 2020.

 كشفته يستغّل بنات قاصرات— MTV Lebanon (@mtvlebanon) April 13, 2021